Mahmood Mamdani: Career

 In 1996, he was appointed the inaugural holder of the AC Jordan chair of African studies at the University of Cape Town, and in early 1997 became head of the Centre for African Studies (CAS).
 He left after having disagreements with the (mostly white) faculty over the draft of his syllabus for a foundation course on Africa called "Problematising Africa".
 Mamdani, who labelled the present syllabus as "Bantu studies" (in a reference to education of Black people under the apartheid regime) was suspended and eventually resigned.
 "The Mamdani affair" continues to be referenced in debates about the decolonisation of higher education.
 He later said that there was no personal bitterness, and he had many enduring relationships from his time there.
 He said it was about differences in perspective, in particular the structure of the curriculum with regard to the study of South Africa as an African country.
-He was later (2018) brought back into the fold as a highly-regarded honorary professor.
+He was later (2018) brought back into the fold as a highly regarded honorary professor.
 (Note: Mamdani later said "I was a strong critic of the then mainstream tendency at UCT which saw the South African experience as exceptional.
 I did not argue that South Africa was the same as any other African country, but I did insist on a comparative understanding of the African experience as necessary if students were to study South Africa's history as a variant within the broader context of colonialism and post-colonialism in Africa".
 According to director of CAS Ntsebeza in 2018, "the core African Studies course he argued for … was successfully implemented as a core course at postgraduate level in African Studies, and much of the themes within his scholarship have been introduced in the highly successful foundational African Studies major first rolled out in 2017".)

 In 1999, Mamdani was appointed director of the Institute of African Studies at Columbia University, a post he held until 2004.
 He has continued to teach there ever since (as of 2025).

 He was the director of the Makerere Institute of Social Research (MISR) in Kampala, Uganda, from 2010 until 2022.

 As of November 2025 he is the Herbert Lehman Professor of Government and a professor of anthropology, political science, and African studies at Columbia University.

 He also serves as the chancellor of Kampala International University in Uganda.

+Mamdani has been on leave from Columbia since September 2025.